adhokshaja/SDM-JS-DataScraping/README.md

 # Disclaimer
 The code and data files in the repo are provided as is.
 The author of the repo provides no guarantee the script will work at a later date.
 The author further assumes no responsibility for misuse of data or scripts.

+If you plan to use this code or data in your project, make sure to read the LICENSE document.

 # Contribution
 No pull requests will be accepted.